-The West Virginia University Cancer Institute offers an undergraduate research opportunity every summer in clinical and basic cancer research.
-The highly competitive program provides funding and opportunities for students who want to pursue careers in cancer research.
-Each student receives a $4,000 stipend to cover living expenses and accommodation in Morgantown, WV.
+The West Virginia University Cancer Institute offers an undergraduate research internship every summer in basic and clinical cancer research.
+The highly competitive program provides funding and full time research opportunities for five students who want to pursue careers in cancer research.
+Each student receives a $5,000 stipend to cover living expenses and accommodation in Morgantown, WV.
 Students are responsible for securing their own housing.
 Additional $1,000 is provided for research supplies to the host lab.
-The student is paired with an Institute scientist for a 8-week research project.
+The student is paired with an Institute scientist for a ~9-weeks research project.
 The program starts the day after Memorial Day and ends the last week of July or first week of August.
 The 2024 end date will be finalized before the end of 2023.
 Various projects are available that provide a research experience focused upon molecular, biochemical and/or cellular approaches toward understanding the mechanism of cancer, the development of anticancer drugs and applications of nanotechnology to cancer research.
 The participating labs focus on breast, lung, pancreatic and head and neck cancers, as well as hematological malignancies such as leukemia or lymphoma.
 Examples of research projects are provided in Student Profiles at the link on the right.

 - Full-time sophomore and junior undergraduate students enrolled in a US university or college at the dates of the program.